Wesleyan-Media-Project/face_url_scraper_2022/README.md

     - occluded
     - non-frontal
 3. Select largest face image for each unique wmpid
-4. Download face images using urls
+4. Download face images using the urls

 #### Results
 - Include 1650 unique wmpids (faces) for the 2022 face collection